The layered approach to securing your home will afford your valuables the highest level of protection. This post describes the basic steps.

 Your burglar will definitely take it and might leave before a more detailed search of your home – feeling they have already made their “haul”.

 - Hardened Protection.
 At this point, you are probably pretty satisfied with your property defense plan, but most of us feel the need for a hardened hiding place, like a safe.
 And again, try to conceal your safe to give it extra time to protect your valuables.
-The BlumSafe is easily concealable behind a picture frame, an open door or in a closet.
+The BlumSafe is easily concealable behind a picture frame, an open door, or in a closet.

 - Electronic Monitoring.
-Electronic protection at the BlumSafe itself provides a final level protection for your watches and other valuables, and can be accomplished in several ways:
+Electronic protection at the BlumSafe itself provides final level protection for your watches and other valuables, and can be accomplished in several ways:

 - Place a Smart Sensor in your safe.
-We have tested the Samsung SmartThings Multipurpose Sensor and required hub, and are very satisfied with it’s performance with the BlumSafe.
+We have tested the Samsung SmartThings Multipurpose Sensor and required hub, and are very satisfied with its performance with the BlumSafe.
 It is also very easy to install and configure yourself.
-This device communicates with your smartphone, by text, email or app notification, and is an all-in-one sensor that can detect the safe door opening and closing, vibration, orientation/tilt and temperature, as well as low batteries and internet connectivity loss.
+This device communicates with your smartphone, by text, email or app notification, and is an all-in-one sensor that can detect the safe door opening and closing, vibration, orientation/tilt, and temperature, as well as low batteries and internet connectivity loss.
 This sensor would alert you if, for example, someone hit your BlumSafe with a hammer, trying to get into it.
 It also tells you if a burglar has cut your internet line.
-If a burglar or invitee has evaded your alarm system, located your safe and is determined and equipped to attack it, this device is an essential last level of defense.
+If a burglar or invitee has evaded your alarm system, located your safe, and is determined and equipped to attack it, this device is an essential last level of defense.
 It can also give early warning protection for your valuables against fire and flood damage.

 - Have your alarm company place a hidden “panic button” in your safe or wire a second alarm partition in your safe that is not triggered when the main house perimeter is penetrated (by the way, you can also purchase a panic button that ties into the Samsung SmartThings system above – no need for your alarm company to do anything).
 We prefer the panic button solution – in the unlikely event a thief gets in your house undetected and is willing to use violence to force you to open your safe, a silent panic button offers the ability to get help.
 A second alarm partition on your safe, which is armed even when your house alarm system is not, will just dissuade you from using your safe (each time you want to open the safe, you have to disarm it at the alarm keypad – a hassle).